Yoga for Sleep

 Head-to-Knee Forward Bend

-Sit on a mat and stretch your legs into a straddle, then fold your left foot in toward your groin so your left knee is bent and resting on the floor.
+Another yoga poses to try this team when sleep is not regular is the head-to-knee forward bend pose.
+To perform this yoga asana, sit on a mat and stretch your legs into a straddle, then fold your left foot in toward your groin, so your left knee is bent and resting on the floor.
 Turn your torso toward your right leg.
 Stay in the pose for a couple of minutes.
 Repeat the same with the other leg.
+Hence, one should know that this yoga pose can help calm the brain and also get rid of mild depression.
+Further, doing this yoga asana helps improve digestion, live and kidney functions and more.
+Yoga is useful to get rid of fatigue, stress, mental discomfort, etc.

 Bound Angle Pose

-Sit on the floor and bring the soles of the feet together in front of you, hands holding the feet or ankles.
+The bound angle pose also helps facilitate sleep.
+To perform this asana, sit on the floor and bring the soles of the feet together in front of you, hands holding the feet or ankles.
 Now inhale and lengthen the spine.
 Exhale and bend forward from the hips, keeping the spine long.
+To sleep better, one should be free of fatigue, stress and discomfort.
+Hence the bound angle pose helps in enhancing the flexibility of inner thighs and knees.
+Further, it is a tremendous meditative pose, which helps relax the body and mind.
+Also, if the ladies are having severe cramps due to periods, this pose can help provide relief from menstrual pain too.

 Wide-angle Seated Forward Bend

-Sit upright on the floor and extend the legs in front of you.
+Try your hands on the wide-angle seated forward bend pose for good night sleep.
+To perform this asana, sit upright on the floor and extend the legs in front of you.
 Go as wide as is comfortable.
 Inhale and lengthen the spine, ensuring the lower back isn't rounding.
 Exhale and bend forward from the hips, with hands in front of you.
-Focus on the breath as you lengthen the spine with every inhale and relax forward with every exhale.
+Focus on the breath as you lengthen the spine with every inhale and relax ahead with every exhale.
+Like other asanas, this helps in strengthening hamstrings and also activates the core muscles of the body.
+It improves posture, calms the mind and helps sleep better.

 Thread the Needle

-Lie on your back with the head flat on the floor.
+This is yet another yoga pose for sleep.
+The tread the needle pose can be done simply at home.
+For the same, lie on your back with the head flat on the floor.
 Bend the knees and place the soles of the feet on the floor.
 Bring the right knee toward the chest and place the right ankle below the left knee with the right knee pointing to the right.
-Flex the right foot to keep the muscles engaged and protect the knee from strain.
+Flex the right foot to keep the muscles engaged and protect the knee from the strain.
 Lift the left foot off the floor and bring the left knee toward the chest.
 These poses will help you with your sleep.